New Hampshire • 2026 Tax Year • Updated March 1, 2026

 Yes!
 In NH, "Child Care" and "Housing" are often funded by the same InvestNH or CDFA buckets.
 If you're already working with these programs for workforce housing, ask about child care funding too!

-Calculate Your Potential New Hampshire Credit
+Ready to Calculate Your New Hampshire Credit Stack?